RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 **23. Multitasking with the ESP32 Dual Core**

-One of the very interesting things of the ESP32 is that it has two cores, hence you can split the workload for speed.
+One of the very interesting things of the ESP32 is that it has two cores, hence you could split the workload for speed.
 In this project, however, there is nothing computationally intensive that needs parallel computing.
-However, there are two very clear functionalities: a) the above PI control and DHT data logging; and b) everything to do with the Webserver.
+Nevertheless, there are two very clear functionalities: a) the above PI control and DHT data logging; and b) everything to do with the Webserver.
-The way the project is designed, the clients (browsers with webpages open) will send many requests to the server to update data and the figures.
+The way this project is designed, the clients (browsers with webpages open) will send many requests to the server to update data and the figures.
 If there are too many requests, certainly the server can be slowed down.
 Hence, by separating web applications from the 'serious' ones of control and logging - by using different cores, we should minimize (in principle) any disruption to control and sensor measurement and recording.
 Follow this tutorial and add all the 'serious' code into the Core 0, which normally it